+Have you wondered about printing on fabric using your home printer?
+It is pretty easy.
 First, let me tell you that I do NOT recommend that you put fabric through your high dollar, fantabulous printer.
-I have an old INKJET printer that just became “friends” with my newest computer.
-Up until this past weekend they were not on speaking terms.
-While I worked on getting all that straightened out, I decided to try printing on fabric.
+I have an old INKJET printer that I was about to retire.
+It seemed like the perfect time to figure out how to print on fabric.

 Have you ever noticed these labels when you’re shopping for return address labels?
 They are full sheets.
-I have had these for years.
+You can tell I have had these for years.
 I got them from someone when I was still teaching.
-I used these labels in addition to some leftover drop cloth fabric from various other projects.
+For this printing on fabric project I used these labels in addition to some leftover drop cloth fabric.
 I peeled the backing off the label, and put the sticky label directly on the fabric.
-I then carefully cut the fabric out even with the label.
+Then, I carefully cut the fabric out even with the label.
 I say carefully, because I didn’t want the drop cloth fabric fraying.
 Something tells me that my printer would not want a bunch of strings invading it.

 You can see that the ink smudged a little in the corner.
 Since I was sitting right on the couch while it was printing, I was able to see that it miss-fed slightly and fixed it.
 But it still smudged.
 Adds to it’s character, right?